Code-Institute-Submissions/1-milestone-project/README.md

 All content in all sections on this website were written by me.

 ### Media
-All photos were taken by me from my original artworks, with the exception of the one photo which was taken fron Pexels.
+All photos were taken by me from my original artworks, with the exception of the one photo from "Carousel" which was taken from Pexels.
 A blue filter to carousel photos was applied to preserve the blue-yellow theme.

 ### Acknowledgements
 The navbar toggler function was showed through this tutorial but I used it from [here](https://getbootstrap.com/docs/4.0/components/modal/#events).

 The idea of using modals also comming from code-institute tutorials but found [here](https://getbootstrap.com/docs/4.0/components/modal/#events).

-All used commponents were after styled according to needs of the website.
+All used components were after styled according to needs of the website.

-The media query fordth was taken from this site.
+The media query was tried by me on different screen sizes.

 This is for educational use.